[Update] Integrated Forms in Email: Apple Mail now supports multiple text boxes

 Improved List Segmentation: Based on the different collected data, specific emailing lists can be created.

-Reduced Customer Efforts: With Embedded Forms in email, the subscriber can directly feed in their details within the email itself.
+Reduced Customer Efforts: With integrated forms, the subscriber can directly feed in their details within the email itself.
 This way, the subscriber no longer needs to be redirected to landing page with an intention to gather data.

 Want to experience Form in Emails?